awarnes/challenge/nesting-react.md

 }
 ```

 In order to solve this we can simply move the definition for the `HostNameField` component outside of the `App` component.
-This will allow them it to live separately without having to worry about it getting redefined every time we update the `App` component.
+This will allow it to live separately without having to worry about it getting redefined every time we update the `App` component.

 ```javascript
 const HostNameField = () => {